AlexStibbons/reddiu/README.md

 There are still **some pretty important** details I need to add to this project.
 For example:

-Access annotations are missing on the backend side.
 Access needs to be more explicitly limited on the frontend side.
 Edge cases are rarely included in either side.
 A search by title and category function needs to be added (similar to the findByGenreAndTitle function in the [Korzo controller](https://github.com/AlexStibbons/Korzo/blob/master/Korzo/server/KorzoRest/src/main/java/korzoApp/web/controller/FilmController.java)).

 ## What can you do on reddiu?